 Method 3: Freeze Almond Milk In The Container

-If you’re fumbling with the previous freezing methods, this canister method is even simpler.
+If you’re fumbling with the previous freezing methods, this canister method with freezer-compatible containers is even simpler.
 It doesn’t even take a bit of your effort and time.
 You will:

 - Prepare one or more equipped containers with an airtight lid.

 - Pour almond milk into the container.